-Fly around the gardens of Chartwell this autumn half term and discover more about the beastly bats that live here.
-Trail is on from 19 Oct - 3 Nov, 10am-4pm and costs £1, normal admission applies.
+Join us on our Christmas family trail here at Chartwell.
+Trail is on from 21 Nov - 5 Jan, 10am-3pm and costs £1, normal admission applies.
 Suitable for ages 2-10 years with a buggy friendly route available.

 The Marycot in the walled garden is a little brick house built by Winston Churchill himself for his daughter Mary.
 Everything is scaled down with a nearby notice announcing 'Children only' (though we won't blame the adults for joining in the fun).
 A great place to play and let your imagination run wild.